meshnet/Documentation/README.md

 # Documentation

-Documentation for the [redacted]  project.
+Documentation for the meshnet project.

 See ./protocols/N2NP.rfc in branch work/louis/routing to review the current protocol proposition and submit comments your comments in PR #2